-A5 You should leave the value fields blank and put 0 in the coverage line.
-For many PAI indicators, 0 has a meaning e.g. no emissions
+A5 You shall leave it blank and put 0 in the coverage line.
+For many PAI indicators, 0 has a meaning e.g. no emissions.

 Q6 The first PAI quantification deadline is June 30 (and the deadline to provide the information in the EET is 30/4) but I would like to provide EET V1.1 now in order to reflect the information in my pre-contractual SFDR template for distribution purpose.
 Can I publish an EET V1.1 now with no PAI information?